beckym223/manual_work/E6_long_edited.md

 ture on capital theory.
 II
-I turn now from the first part of my title to the second from rigor and relevance to  9 Marxian critics might add that the normative stance results from ideological bias.
-10 To say this is not to minimize the contributions of Keynes' predecessors, particularly Wicksell.
+I turn now from the first part of my title to the second from rigor and relevance to

 ### ---Economics-1976-0-08.txt---
 the fact that we live in a world that is con-